Mansell leads as Langasque fades at Dunhill Links

 |Full leaderboard

-Richard Mansell leads the Alfred Dunhill Links Championship after Romain Langasque struggled to continue the form of his record-equalling opening round.
+Richard Mansell took the lead at the Alfred Dunhill Links Championship after Romain Langasque struggled to continue the form of his record-equalling opening round.

 The Frenchman had matched the course record of 61 at the Old Course at St Andrews to lead by one, but was eight over par for day two at Carnoustie with seven bogeys and a double bogey.